justanotherbyte/ferrischart/README.md

 ![scatter](tests/scatter.png)

 Running `cargo test` reported that it took `0.38s` to generate.
-The test can be seen in `src/lib.rs`.
+The test can be seen in `src/lib.rs`, which used `100` pairs of `(f32, f32)` data.
 Keep in mind this is the time it took to run the test + any additional procedures cargo needs to run.
 This was run on the following machine:
 ```diff
 Model Name:	MacBook Pro
 + Model Identifier:	MacBookPro11,3